 Basically that's the cold porcelain for flowers recipe shared by Arni Irene.

-I like the fact that the clay can be rolled as thin as this and also for its translucency.
+I like the fact that the clay can be rolled as thin as below and also for its translucency.

 However, as mention again and again in all our clay recipes, there is no one fix recipe because we live in different countries with different climates and humidities that will affect the final product of our clay.

-But, the good news is after some experiment we have a very basic homemade clay, a kind of cold porcelain that don't need cooking, never fail us, good consistency and suitable for flowers and figurines.
+But, the good news is after some experiment we have a very basic homemade clay.
+It's slightly different than cold porcelain clay.
+It doesn't need cooking, has good consistency and best for sculpting.
+It's not translucent so not really recommended for delicate flower.

 Friends from different countries has tried the recipe and they love it too.